msgr0/gplas2/README.md

     ##                  Default mlplasmids threshold: 0.5
     ##                  Default plasflow threshold: 0.7
     ##
-    ##   -x      Optional: Number of times gplas finds plasmid paths per each plasmid starting node.
+    ##   -x      Optional: Number of times gplas finds plasmid walks per each plasmid starting node.
 Integer value ranging from 1 to infinite.
     ##                  Default: 20
     ##
     ##   -f      Optional: Gplas filtering threshold score to reject possible outcoming edges.
+Integer value ranging from 0 to 1.
+    ##                  Default: 0.1
+    ##
+    ##   -e      Optional: Minimum frequency of an edge to be considered in the plasmidome network.
 Integer value ranging from 0 to 1.
     ##                  Default: 0.1
     ##
     ## Benchmarking purposes: